Specifics of JOIN

 equations for a certaink

-(the equations themselves can be given in any order). - This can be represented as a set of equations in the
+(the equations can be listed in any order). - This can be represented as a set of equations in the

 ON